MicrosoftDocs/dynamics-365-fraud-protection/content/loss-prevention-integration-with-commerce.md

     The URL is stored in the **Backend Configuration** service for your Fraud Protection environment.

-For more information on integration with Fraud Protection's loss prevention, see [Dynamics 365 Fraud Protection integration with Dynamics 365 Commerce](https://docs.microsoft.com/dynamics365/commerce/dev-itpro/DFP#loss-prevention-in-commerce).
+For more information on how to integrate Commerce with with Fraud Protection's loss prevention capability, see [Dynamics 365 Fraud Protection integration with Dynamics 365 Commerce](https://docs.microsoft.com/dynamics365/commerce/dev-itpro/DFP#loss-prevention-in-commerce).